joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 The week that I had my drainage tube in was quite painful.
 I didn't know it at the time, but the tube wraps through the chest cavity and is perhaps a foot and a half long.
-The tube rubs against parts of the body that normally not have plastic tubes rubbing against them, so it creates pain, but the brain doesn't know how to correctly interpret the pain.
+The tube rubs against parts of the body that normally do not have plastic tubes rubbing against them, so it creates pain, but the brain doesn't know how to correctly interpret the pain.
 This produces a sensation of upper back pain in very specific spots, known as "referred pain".
 During this time it was too painful to lie down so my wife and I created an enormous mound of pillows on the bed so I could sleep sitting up.

+{%
+  include image
+  name="pillows.jpg"
+  caption="A ridiculous pile of pillows so that I could sleep sitting up."
+%}

 A week later I went back to the hospital to have the drainage tube removed.
 As with the other chest tube, I had to take a deep breath in and hunker down while